Markwayne Mullin: 2012

-In June 2011, incumbent U.S. Representative Dan Boren announced that he would retire at the end of 2012.
-In September 2011, Mullin declared his candidacy for the 2012 elections to the United States House of Representatives to represent Oklahoma's 2nd congressional district.
-Mullin branded himself as an outsider; his campaign slogan was "A rancher.
+In June 2011, incumbent U.S. Representative Dan Boren announced that he would retire at the end of 2012 from his 2nd Congressional District seat.
+In September 2011, Mullin declared his candidacy for the seat.
+He branded himself as an outsider; his campaign slogan was "A rancher.
 A businessman.
 Not a politician!"
 In the six-candidate Republican primary, Mullin finished first with 42% of the vote; state representative George Faught ranked second with 23% of the vote.
-In the primary runoff election, Mullin defeated Faught, 57%–43%.
+As a majority is required to win a congressional nomination in Oklahoma, a runoff was held; Mullin defeated Faught, 57%–43%.

-Oklahoma's 2nd congressional district had historically been a "Yellow Dog" Democratic district, but had steadily trended Republican as Tulsa's suburbs spilled into its northern portion.
+The district had historically been a "Yellow Dog" Democratic constituency, but had steadily trended Republican as Democrats lost ground with Southeast Oklahoma's rural whites.
 For this reason, Mullin was thought to have a good chance of winning the election.
 He defeated the Democratic nominee, former district attorney Rob Wallace, 57%–38%.
-Mullin was the first Republican to represent the district since Tom Coburn in 2001.
+Mullin was the first Republican to represent the district since Tom Coburn in 2001, and only the second in a century.

 2014

-In 2014, Mullin was reelected with 70% of the vote, defeating Democrat Earl Everrett who got 24.6% of the vote.
+In 2014, Mullin was reelected with 70% of the vote, defeating Democrat Earl Everett, who got 24.6% of the vote.